10 Days in Argentina: 7 Sample Itineraries

 Alternatively, you could also wake up with the sun and tour the Quebrada de las Conchas by car or bike.

-I say get up with the sun because this allows you to beat any tour groups and have the stunning formations all to yourself (something well worth the early alarm).
+I say get up with the sun because this allows you to beat any tour groups driving down from Salta city.
+You’d have the stunning formations all to yourself (something well worth the early alarm).

 For your final morning in Cafayate, wake up and make your way back to the city of Salta.